 Blogging Without an Audience

-You need an audience to grow.
+One of the blogging mistakes I’ve noticed is people assuming Google traffic is enough.
 If you’re a newbie, the direct referral from Google search result pages won’t happen for a while.
 Your best options are to spread the word on social media especially through Ads and to build backlinks from authoritative blogs.

 Backlinks are a vote of confidence from one site to another.
 You need a healthy mix of dofollow and nofollow links.
 Backlinks increase your domain ranking and appearance on SERP.
 Find ways to connect with influencers in your industry.
 Read this guide to building backlinks to learn more